ashwin-pc/merge_files/README.md

 - The token counting is a simple estimate and may not match exactly with more sophisticated tokenization methods.
 - Header removal patterns are predefined for common languages.
 For other languages, you may need to specify custom patterns.
+- When using the GitHub functionality, be aware of API rate limits, especially for large repositories.

 ## Contributing